 COLLEEN KINDER is a travel writer and photographer, loosely based in too many places.
-Her work has appeared in The New York Times Magazine, The New Republic, A Public Space, The Atlantic.com, National Geographic Traveler, Salon.com, The Virginia Quarterly Review, Creative Nonfiction, Ms. Magazine, Ninth Letter, and The New York Times.
+Her work has appeared in The New York Times Magazine, The New Republic, A Public Space, The Atlantic.com, National Geographic Traveler, Salon.com, The Virginia Quarterly Review, Creative Nonfiction, Ms. Magazine, Ninth Letter, The Los Angeles Review Of Books, and The New York Times.

 Her essays have been anthologized in The Best American Travel Writing 2013, Readings For Writers, The Best Women's Travel Writing 2013 & 2017, 20-Something Essays by 20-Something Writers, and The Innocent Abroad.
 Her photography has appeared in The New York Times, The Atlantic.com, The Chicago-Sun Times, The Washington Post, and The WSJ.

 Colleen is the author of Delaying the Real World, a book about avoiding cubicle life after college.
 Over 25,000 noble slackers bought this book, and Colleen loves when they write her to say, "still in Jakarta..."

 Colleen graduated from Yale College and received her MFA at the University of Iowa.
 She has been awarded fellowships by the American Scandinavian Foundation, Breadloaf, Yaddo, Ucross, and MacDowell.
 She received the Yale Henry P. Wright Prize for Journalism, the Yale Herb & Jean Award for Public Service, and a Fulbright scholarship in 2009.